-The design review process for architectural development within the Property shall follow the requirements as stated within Section XX of the PADA.
-Text to be finalized with PADA
+The design review process for architectural development within the Property shall follow the requirements as stated within Section 6.5D Architectural Review of the Development Agreement.

 3.7.5.2 Architectural Styles

 A variety of architectural styles is a key element necessary for a diverse community.
 The architectural character of the residences must have details and materials that are authentic to the architectural style being portrayed.
 Architectural styles described hereafter include details of design features that aesthetically define the character of each building style.
 Each style is supported by character images to aid in defining the intent and application of the design features described.
 The architectural styles described for the Property have been included for their timelessness in style and quality of detail.
 However, this list is not meant to be exhaustive.
 Any architectural styles not stated herein may be added as a part of the Architectural Review process described in Section 3.7.5.1 Architectural Review.